 Jackson County reports 90 new COVID-19 cases

-The most recent OHA report said pediatric cases made up 22% of COVID-19 cases for all age groups during the week that started Sept.
-12. Youths younger than 18 make up 20.3% of Oregon’s population, according to the pediatric case report.
+Pediatric cases made up 22% of COVID-19 cases for all age groups during the week that started Sept.
+12. Youth younger than 18 make up 20.3% of Oregon’s population, according to the pediatric case report.

 Reach Mail Tribune reporter Vickie Aldous at 541-776-4486 or firstname.lastname@example.org.
 Follow her on Twitter @VickieAldous.